ShakerCode/web-tutorial/test.md

 - Cluster version: `1.14.10-gke.36`
 - kubectl version: `1.14`

-This installation process was carried out using the Google Compute Engine and Google Kubernetes Engine, which are hosted by [Google Cloud Platform.](https://cloud.google.com/)
+This installation process performed using the Google Compute Engine and Google Kubernetes Engine, which are hosted by [Google Cloud Platform.](https://cloud.google.com/)

 # Quick Install
 > Based on https://www.digitalocean.com/community/tutorials/how-to-install-jitsi-meet-on-ubuntu-18-04